tpluscode/tpluscode.github.io/source/_posts/2020-12-20-hydra-shacl-interoperability.markdown

 ## Next steps

-In future posts I will present how :
+In future posts I will present how to:

-2. using Hydra descriptions to find collections without using `hydra:collection` directly
+2. use Hydra descriptions to find collections without `hydra:collection` directly
 3. `hydra:search` URI Templates can be used to:
-   - create forms with dependent fields, so that users first select a country which is then used to narrow down a selection of country's secondary administrative division and so on
+   - create forms with dependent fields, so that users first select a country which is then used to narrow down a selection of country's secondary administrative division and so on **[POST](/blog/2020/12/hydra-shacl-templates)**
    - improve performance by filtering resources on the data source

 <script src="{{ root_url }}/components/rdf-snippet.js"></script>